 So often, people recognize a problem with a loved one but can’t quite pinpoint the specifics.
 For many, denial is part of the process.
 No one wants to believe that someone they know and love and trust has become Methadone dependent.
 But it’s important to realize that this type of addiction doesn’t discriminate.
 Anyone can fall into this deadly trap.

 It’s important to be educated about Methadone addiction and Methadone treatment options.
-This type of dependency is very serious, but there is every reason to have hope.
+This type of dependency is severe, but there is every reason to have hope.
 By now, you know that opiate replacement therapy is not the best option.
-People who’ve suffered with this deserve to be completely opiate free.
+People who’ve suffered from this deserve to be completely opiate free.

 Family and friends of those addicted can suffer as well.
-Watching a person self-destruct with opiate addiction can be heart breaking.
-Ask questions, talk to your loved one and try to be as supportive as possible.
-Suggest professional opiate detox, which can be a safe, effective treatment that can change – and save – lives.
+Watching a person self-destruct with opiate addiction can be heartbreaking.
+Ask questions, talk to your loved one, and try to be as supportive as possible.
+Suggest professional opiate detox, a safe, effective treatment that can change – and save – lives.

-Waismann Method of Methadone Treatment, is able to detox extremely high dosages, while patients are in a full service accredited hospital.
+Waismann Method of Methadone Treatment can detox extremely high dosages while patients are in a full service accredited hospital.